easy-app-framework/core.clj/README.md

 All presented functions are defined in a single `dar.container` namespace.
 Please refer to inline docs for complete list of options.

+##Credits

+This work was initially inspired by [The-Kiln](https://github.com/straszheimjeffrey/The-Kiln)

 ## License